emcsquareddd/cyclistic-case-study/README.md

 6. Geography
 ![](/Assets/angle6.png)
 Result: The stations with the highest casual share are overwhelmingly tourist and leisure destinations, museums (Shedd Aquarium, Field Museum, Adler Planetarium), the lakefront, and parks (Navy Pier, Millennium Park, Buckingham Fountain, area beaches and harbours).
 Casual riding concentrates geographically at attractions rather than residential or business areas.

+Across time, season, and geography, member rides show a consistent commuting pattern (weekday, twin-peak, year-round) while casual rides show a leisure pattern (weekend, afternoon, summer, concentrated at attractions).
+Bike type does not distinguish the two groups.